-The legislative arm of local government in Nigeria is called the Local Government Council.
-It is made up of elected councillors.
+The legislative arm of the local government in Nigeria is called the Local Government Council.
+It is made up of elected councilors.

-The leader and deputy leader of the council are chosen from the elected councillors.
+The leader and deputy leader of the council are chosen from the elected councilors.
 The council is responsible for the following:

 - Correction and approval of the annual budget presented, to them, by the local government chairman.

 - Studying of monthly reports submitted by the local government.